 What are Some In-Demand Career Options for a Bachelor’s Degree?

-Depending on your area of study, earning a bachelor’s degree can open up doors to any number of careers.
+Depending on your area of study, earning a bachelor’s degree can open doors to any number of careers.
 Employers throughout the country are finding it difficult to fill in-demand positions, mainly because they cannot find enough candidates with the appropriate qualifications.
-The following career options can be attained without a graduate degree, although some of these dynamic careers may require a master’s degree for additional responsibilities and higher salaries.
+The following career options can be attained without a graduate degree, although some may require a master’s degree for additional responsibilities and higher salaries.
 In-demand career options and their respective six-figure average annual salaries as of May 2018, obtained from the U.S. Bureau of Labor Statistics, include:

 - Actuary: $102,880